106th Infantry Regiment (United States): Okinawa

 The regiment departed Espirtu Santo for Okinawa on 20 March 1945, and participated alongside the XXIV Corps general attack on the island.
 From 11 April to 16 April, the 106th was under the control of the 96th Infantry Division but was returned to the 27th Division's command for the attack on Rotation Ridge.
 Working together with the 105th Infantry Regiment, they fought to capture a hill called The Pinnacle, a tall spire of rock, where the Japanese had prepared an intricate defense.
 The last action of the 106th Infantry's World War II chronicle occurred when 1-106 repelled a Banzai charge west of the Pinnacle on 22 April 1945.
 Following the relief of the division, 2-106 was sent to occupy the island of Ie Shima.
 When the war ended, the 106th arrived in Japan for occupation duty on 12 September 1945.
 It was eventually inactivated on 31 December 1945.

+Cold War

+The regiment was relieved on 17 May 1947 from the 27th Infantry Division, and broken up into antiaircraft and infantry units.
+The 1st Battalion became the 7th Antiaircraft Artillery Automatic Weapons Battalion, the 2nd Battalion the 2nd Battalion, 108th Infantry Regiment, and the 3rd Battalion the 336th Antiaircraft Artillery Gun Battalion; at this point, the latter two units maintain separate lineages.

+The 7th Antiaircraft Artillery Automatic Weapons Battalion, with headquarters at Albany, New York. was assigned as an organic element of the 27th Infantry Division.
+It was redesignated on 1 May 1950 as the 106th Antiaircraft Artillery Automatic Weapons Battalion, on 15 October 1952 as the 127th Antiaircraft Artillery Automatic Weapons Battalion, and on 1 October 1953 as the 127th Artillery Battalion.
+On 16 March 1959, the battalion was reorganized as the 210th Artillery, a parent regiment under the United States Army Combat Arms Regimental System, to consist of the 1st Battalion.
+It was converted on 1 May 1960 to the 210th Armor, to consist of the 1st Medium Tank Battalion, an element of the 27th Armored Division.
+On 20 October 1986, it was withdrawn from the Combat Arms Regimental System and reorganized under the United States Army Regimental System.

+Modern

+On 1 September 1993, the 1st Battalion, 210th Armor, was consolidated with the 101st Cavalry Regiment, keeping the designation of 101st Cavalry.